ArgusHQ/Spankchain-TokenVault/Findings.md

 **Recommendation**:

-It is good practice to initialize the constructors to the their starting values even if it is zero.
+It is good practice to initialize the constructors to the their starting values even if it is zero. (e.g. 'lockedAt')